Create Flexible Code Using Interfaces

 This output confirms that the application is functioning correctly, with logging and database operations working as expected.

 Refactoring code using techniques like interfaces and dependency injection helps decouple components, making your application more flexible and maintainable.
-Interfaces define clear contracts between parts of the system, while dependency injection ensures that dependencies are provided in a modular and testable way.
+Interfaces define clear contracts between parts of the system, while dependency injection ensures that dependencies are provided in a modular and testable manner.
 Together, these practices improve the structure of your code, making it easier to extend, test, and adapt to future requirements.

 Now that you’ve finished the exercise, consider archiving your project files for review at a later time.
 Having your own projects available for review can be a valuable resource when you’re learning to code.
 Additionally, building a portfolio of projects can be a great way to demonstrate your skills to potential employers.